shaderjp/FBXLoader2015forDX11/DirectXTK/Readme.txt

     convenience, but it impacts how the models are built and/or exported.

     The Visual Studio 3D Starter Kitís .CMO files assume the developer is using right-handed coordinates.
-DirectXTKís default parameters assume you are using right-handed coordinates as well, so the ëccwí parameter defaults to true.
-If using a .CMO with left-handed coordinates, you should pass false for the ëccwí parameter which will use clockwise winding instead.
+DirectXTKís default parameters assume you are using right-handed coordinates as well, so the ëccwÅEparameter defaults to true.
+If using a .CMO with left-handed coordinates, you should pass false for the ëccwÅEparameter which will use clockwise winding instead.
-    This makes the geometry visible, but could make textures on the model appear ëflippedí in U.
+    This makes the geometry visible, but could make textures on the model appear ëflippedÅEin U.

     The legacy DirectX SDKís .SDKMESH files assume the developer is using left-handed coordinates.
-DirectXTKís default parameters assume you are using right-handed coordinates, so the ëccwí parameter defaults to false which will use clockwise winding and potentially have the ëflipped in Uí texture problem.
-If using a .SDKMESH with left-handed coordinates, you should pass true for the ëccwí parameter.
+DirectXTKís default parameters assume you are using right-handed coordinates, so the ëccwÅEparameter defaults to false which will use clockwise winding and potentially have the ëflipped in UÅEtexture problem.
+If using a .SDKMESH with left-handed coordinates, you should pass true for the ëccwÅEparameter.

 Feature Level Notes: